glouppe/info8002-large-scale-data-systems/lecture3.md

 .center[![](figures/lec3/maurb-impl.png)]

-.exercice[Show that this variant is correct.]
+.exercise[Show that this variant is correct.]

 ---